-The shfl instruction semantics were updated to clearly indicate that source operand a is read as zero for inactive and predicated-off threads within the warp.
+The shfl instruction semantics were updated to clearly indicate that value of source operand a is unpredictable for inactive and predicated-off threads within the warp.

 PTX modules no longer allow duplicate .version directives.
 This feature was unimplemented, so there is no semantic change.